 'You don't have to be flexible, you need to be elastic:' Bob Ross Auto Group celebrates 50 years in business

 Feb.
-22—Jenell Ross is continuing the legacy her father, Robert "Bob" Ross Sr., created and her mother, Norma Ross, helped build with the Bob Ross Auto Group.
+23—Jenell Ross is continuing the legacy her father, Robert "Bob" Ross Sr., created and her mother, Norma Ross, helped build with the Bob Ross Auto Group.

 This year, the Centerville dealership is celebrating 50 years as a Buick dealer and 45 years selling Mercedes-Benz vehicles.